Risshō Kōsei Kai: Humanitarian projects

-There is also the Little Bags of Dreams Campaign started in 1999 in which local churches have the youth members prepare cloth bags full of toys, small gifts and cards with well wishes, for children in war torn nations.
-Children in Northern Ireland, Palestine and the former Yugoslavia.
+There is also the Little Bags of Dreams Campaign started in 1999, in which local churches have the youth members prepare cloth bags full of toys, small gifts and cards with well wishes, for children in war torn nations, such as Northern Ireland, Palestine and the former Yugoslavia.

 The Niwano Peace Foundation was established in 1978 to promote research for world peace and religious, cultural, scientific and educational endeavors.
 Starting in 1983, with the exception of 1988, it has on a yearly basis given out the Niwano Peace Prize to an individual or organization that contributes to world peace.

 Music

-Risshō Kōsei Kai is world-renowned in the field of music for its generous support of several leading professional music ensembles, most notably the Tokyo Kosei Wind Orchestra.
+Risshō Kōsei Kai is known in the field of music for its support of several leading professional music ensembles, most notably the Tokyo Kosei Wind Orchestra.
 Its facilities are also used to host the world's largest music competition, the All-Japan Band Association national band contest.